The ABBOTT / ABBOT Family of Bishop's Stortford, Hertfordshire, Andover, Essex, MA and

 References

-Abbot, Abiel, A Genealogical Register of the Descendants of George Abbot of Andover: George Abbot of Rowley, Thomas Abbot of Andover, Arthur Abbot of Ipswich, Robert Abbot of Branford, Ct. and George Abbot of Norwalk, Ct., Boston, James Munroe, 1847.
+Abbot, Abiel and Rev. Ephraim Abbott, A Genealogical Register of the Descendants of George Abbot of Andover: George Abbot of Rowley, Thomas Abbot of Andover, Arthur Abbot of Ipswich, Robert Abbot of Branford, Ct. and George Abbot of Norwalk, Ct., Boston, James Munroe, 1847.

 Abbot, George, "The Abbot Family," in Nathaniel Bouton, The History of Concord from its First Grant in 1725 to the Organization of the City Government in 1853 with a History of the Ancient Penacooks, 1856, Benning W. Sanborn, Concord.